Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 ```conf
 inet6
 ```
-This directs `slaacd` to run on the LAN interface.
-Therefore, after receiving router advertisements from `rad`, `slaacd` will assign a GUA to `ix0` derived from the prefix within the file `/var/db/dhcp6leased/ix1`
+This directs `slaacd` to run on the LAN interface. `slaacd` will assign a GUA to `ix0` derived from the prefix within the file `/var/db/dhcp6leased/ix1`

 ```sh
 rcctl enable slaacd